Things are changing. Technology differences between serverless and container-based systems are rapidly blurring.

 For Provisioned Concurrency, Lambda counts:

-Enabling Provisioned Concurrency for your functions will charge you for responses and duration as well.
+Enabling Provisioned Concurrency for your functions will also charge you for responses and duration.
 How much you pay per request and duration depends on your region/location, although most regions have the same rate.

 AWS Fargate pricing

-Fargate prices are per second with no upfront charge.
-AWS Fargate will bill you based on the amount of vCPU, RAM, OS, CPU architecture, and storage that your containerized apps consume while running on EKS or ECS.
+Fargate prices are per second, and there is no upfront charge.
+AWS Fargate will bill you based on the amount of vCPU, RAM, OS, CPU architecture, and storage your containerized apps consume while running on EKS or ECS.

-For now, you’ll want to confirm the specifics for your setup.
-For example, as of this writing, Windows OS, storage resources, and Arm CPU architecture are only available through the Amazon ECS implementation.
+For now, you’ll want to confirm the specifics of your setup.
+As of this writing, Windows OS, storage resources, and Arm CPU architecture are only available through the Amazon ECS implementation.

 Compare that to $0.04456 per vCPU per hour (Linux or X86) and $0.004865 per GB per hour in Canada (Central).

 Additional costs apply for data transfers.
-It also costs extra to use other AWS services with Fargate, like monitoring Fargate with Amazon CloudWatch Logs.
+Using other AWS services with Fargate also costs extra, like monitoring Fargate with Amazon CloudWatch Logs.

-However, Fargate lets you use AWS Savings Plans (save up to 50% off Fargate On-Demand pricing) and AWS Fargate Spot (save up to 72%).
+However, Fargate lets you use AWS Savings Plans (up to 50% off Fargate On-Demand pricing) and AWS Fargate Spot (up to 72%).

 Key takeaway: It is tempting to compare Lambda and Fargate pricing head-to-head.
 But that might not be the best way to go about it.
 To find out which service best suits your workload requirements and budget, we recommend you review the remaining comparison points below.